 As of February of 2022, all U.S. territories except American Samoa have legalized weed for medical use.
 They remain the only U.S. territory where weed is completely illegal with recreational use and cultivation being outlawed as well.

 Never say never!
 Washington and Colorado seemed to start a trend of states legalizing personal use, so who’s to say that cycle could not continue?
-With upcoming elections, a rise of cannabis use and a push for legislation reform, more states could legalize over the next few years.
+With upcoming elections, a rise in cannabis use, and a push for legislation reform, more states could legalize it over the next few years.